SHAPER: Can You Hear the Shape of a Jet?

 Pileup is approximately uniformly distributed in the rapidity-azimuth plane.
 This is exactly the shape probed by the event isotropy, $\mathcal{I}$.
 Thus, in order to protect shape observables against pileup contamination, we can compose them with the event isotropy, which will soak up radiation uniform in the plane.
 This defines the \emph{shapines$+$pileup} observable:

 where $\O_i$ is any shape observable, including those previously defined.
-As a departure from \Ref{Cesarotti:2020hwb}, we realize the uniform event by randomly sampling in the plane, rather than defining a grid.
+As a departure from \Refer{Cesarotti:2020hwb}, we realize the uniform event by randomly sampling in the plane, rather than defining a grid.
 We also primarily focus on the $\beta = 1$ event isotropy.
-Unlike mitigation techniques such as area subtraction~\cite{Cacciari_2008, Cacciari_2008_2, Soyez:2012hv} or jet grooming~\cite{Larkoski:2014wba, Dasgupta_2013}, where an implicit assumption is made about the pileup energy density (either explicitly as an input $\rho$, or implicitly through a soft scale $z_{\rm cut}$), the shape observable $\O^\mathcal{I}_i$ makes no explicit energy scale assumptions.
-The uniform energy weight, $z_2$, is optimized over, and so the observable ``learns'' its own pileup scale, which can then be extracted.
+Unlike mitigation techniques such as area subtraction~\cite{Cacciari_2008, Cacciari_2008_2, Soyez:2012hv} or jet grooming~\cite{Larkoski:2014wba, Dasgupta_2013}, where an implicit assumption is made about the pileup energy density (either explicitly as an input $\rho$, or implicitly through a soft scale $z_{\rm cut}$), the shape observable $\O^\mathcal{I}_i$ makes no explicit energy scale assumptions. \footnote{Of course, via the choice of $\mathcal{I}$, we are still making an explicit assumption about the shape of the pileup distribution, even if the overall energy scale is learned.} The uniform energy weight, $z_2$, is optimized over, and so the observable ``learns'' its own pileup scale, which can then be extracted.
 We choose to initialize the pileup scale $z_2$ to zero, though one could choose any value of $z_2$ if they had a prior on the amount of pileup in events.